 Businesses that aren’t thinking about how Gen Z uses their vending machines are about to have a hard time.

-survey of more than 2,000 U.S. adults, 90% of respondents used unattended retail more during the pandemic.
+According to a survey of more than 2,000 U.S. adults, 90% of respondents used unattended retail more during the pandemic.
 And younger consumers (18-34) were the most likely to increase usage during that period (23%).
 In other words, businesses in the vending industry should pay close attention to the habits and trends among their younger clients.

 While vending machine operators might make their product assortment varied and healthy to suit the demands of health-conscious Millennials and Gen Z, they often fail to provide flexible payment options.
 If your machine only accepts cash, you risk losing clientele.